naobservatory/the-blood-virome/README.md

 # Exploring Blood-Based Biosurveillance, Part 3: The Blood Virome (Code)

-This repository contains the code and analysis for the blog post "Exploring Blood-Based Biosurveillance, Part 3: The Blood Virome" ([update with link once blog post is published]).
+This repository contains the code and analysis for the blog post "[Exploring Blood-Based Biosurveillance, Part 3: The Blood Virome](https://naobservatory.org/blog/exploring-blood-biosurveillance-part3)."

 # Prerequisites

 - R (version 4.0.0 or higher)